Drafting Commercial Contracts in Legal English

-This language course examines how legal English has developed, its current usage, and explores the efforts of organisations such as the Plain English Campaign and the British Council to improve it.
 Delegates on this programme are encouraged to analyse their written work and develop the skills necesssary to improve their writing in terms of structure, style, grammatical accuracy and choice of vocabulary.
-The programme will be based around the needs of the participants, through a series of written tasks, with regular feedback and discussion of current trends in legal drafting by an expert English for Law language trainer.
+The programme will be based around the needs of the participants through a series of written and spoken tasks, with regular feedback and discussion on current trends in legal drafting by an expert English for Law language trainer.

 Legal English for Drafting:

 - Writing legal opinions, correspondence memoranda and email

 - Drafting pre-contractual documentation

 - Drafting general contractual terms and specific clauses

 - Negotiation skills for lawyers

 Participants will receive

 - Style guide including sample emails, letters and contracts

 - Glossary of legalese, Latin phrases and legal terminology